rjfaust/rjfaust.github.io/_syllabi/csc245Summer21Syllabus.md

 ### Academic Dishonesty
 Students are encouraged to share intellectual views and discuss freely the principles and applications of course materials.
 However, graded work/exercises must be the product of independent effort unless otherwise instructed.
 It is not acceptable to 'borrow' solutions or part of solutions from other people or have other people write your homework.
 Finding solutions on the internet is a violation of academic dishonesty!
 You may, however, discuss assignment requirements and high-level concepts with other students (and are in fact encouraged to).
 In addition, you may ask the TA's and myself questions about assignments but do not expect us to simply give you the answer.
 As a rule of thumb, if you wouldn't ask the question on piazza, you probably shouldn't be asking it to your classmate.

+Uploading material from this course to a website other than D2L (or the class piazza) is strictly prohibited and will be considered a violation of the course policy and a violation of the code of academic integrity.
+Obtaining material associated with this course (or previous offerings of this course) on a site other than D2L (or the class piazza), such as Chegg, Course Hero, etc. or accessing these sites during a quiz or exam is a violation of the code of academic integrity.
+Any student determined to have uploaded or accessed material in an unauthorized manner will be reported to the Dean of Students for a Code of Academic Integrity violation, with a recommended sanction of loss of credit equal to 150% of the assignment in question (described below).

 If we determine that a student or students violate this policy, all involved student's will, at a **minimum**, receive 0 points for the assignment in question (including exams) and additionally will lose points equivalent to 50% of the assignment in question.
 In other words, students will lose 150% on the assignment in question.
 Additional sanctions are possible depending on the circumstances of the offense(s) and the policies of the department, university, and Arizona Board of Regents, up to and including expulsion from the university.